This highly customizable recipe for roasted Brussels sprouts salad is simple yet full of flavor and texture with several options for add-ins.

 Trim off the knobby ends and cut in half or quarters depending on the size of your Brussels sprouts.
 Keep in mind that if they’re too big, they’re hard for people to eat.

-Peel away any brown or disheveled looking leaves and discard.
+Peel away any brown or disheveled-looking leaves and discard them.

 Some leaves will naturally fall off when you cut them in half, but feel free to add them to your pan with the cut Brussels sprouts.
 These leaves crisp up nicely in the oven and add some crunchy elements to your salad.

 How to Make Roasted Brussels Sprouts Salad